Important Note: This chart is not compatible with Helm 2. Please use Helm 3 with this chart.

 Installing a specific version of the chart.

-# List the available releases $ helm search repo hashicorp/vault -l NAME CHART VERSION APP VERSION DESCRIPTION hashicorp/vault 0.5.0 Install and configure Vault on Kubernetes. hashicorp/vault 0.4.0 Install and configure Vault on Kubernetes. # Install version 0.4.0 $ helm install vault hashicorp/vault --version 0.4.0
+# List the available releases $ helm search repo hashicorp/vault -l NAME CHART VERSION APP VERSION DESCRIPTION hashicorp/vault 0.7.0 1.5.2 Official HashiCorp Vault Chart hashicorp/vault 0.6.0 1.4.2 Official HashiCorp Vault Chart # Install version 0.7.0 $ helm install vault hashicorp/vault --version 0.7.0

 Security Warning: By default, the chart runs in standalone mode.
 This mode uses a single Vault server with a file storage backend.
 This is a less secure and less resilient installation that is NOT appropriate for a production setup.
 It is highly recommended to use a properly secured Kubernetes cluster, learn the available configuration options, and read the production deployment checklist.

 Refer to the Run Vault on Kubernetes guides for step-by-step tutorials.